DigitalMasterpieces/CoreImageExtensions/README.md

 The `export` methods can be called for any image at any time, even from a break point action.

+> **_Note:_**
+> In case your macOS app is sandboxed, you need to make sure to set the "User Selected File" access entitlement to "Read/Write".
+> Otherwise, the app won't have permission to save the debug files to the selected folder.

 ### Other useful Extensions
 `CIImage`, `CIRenderTask`, and `CIRenderInfo` now have a `pdfRepresentation` that exposes the internal API that is used to generate the filter graphs for QuickLook and `CI_PRINT_TREE` as `PDFDocument`.
 This is useful when QuickLook fails to generate the preview in time for large filter graphs.